 Stampin’ Up!
-Wildlife Wonder for the Inkin’ Krew Blog Hop
+Jolly Holly with Traditions of Christmas for the Inkin’ Krew Blog Hop

 Good Morning!
-Welcome to the May Inkin’ Krew Team Blog Hop!
-The theme for this month’s hop is “For the Men/Boys” and I used the Stampin’ Up!
-Wildlife Wonder cling stamp set to make a masculine birthday card for our hop!
+Welcome to the November Inkin’ Krew Team Blog Hop!
+The theme for this month’s hop is “Merry Christmas/Happy Holidays” and I used the sweet Christmas sentiments from the Stampin’ Up!
+Jolly Holly stamp set with the beautiful Traditions Of Christmas specialty designer series paper to make a fun fold Christmas Card.
+You can find the supplies I used along with card stock cuts at the bottom of my post.

 On With The Hop!
-Click on the Next Blog button to move forward to Karen Finkle’s project or click the Previous Blog button to move back to see the project that Mary Deatherage created.
+Click on the Next Blog button to move forward to Ann Louise Fodgaard’s project.

 If you get lost along the way, here are the participants for the hop: